Nonparametric Variable Screening with Optimal Decision Stumps: Introduction

-Finally, we empirically compare SDI to other contemporaneous variable selection algorithms, namely, SIS, Lasso, NIS, and SPAM.
-We find that SDI is competitive and performs favorably in cases where the model exhibits more irregularity.
+Finally, we empirically compare SDI to other contemporaneous variable selection algorithms, namely, SIS, NIS, Lasso, and SPAM.
+We find that SDI is competitive and performs favorably in cases where the model is less smooth.
 Furthermore, we empirically verify the similarity between SDI and SIS for the linear model case, and confirm the model selection consistency properties of SDI for various types of nonparametric models.

 Let us close this section by saying a few words about the primary goals of this paper.
 In practice, tree based variable importance measures such as MDI and MDA are most commonly used to \emph{rank variables}, in order to determine which ones are worthy of further examination.
 This is a less ambitious endeavor than that sought by the aforementioned variable selection methods, which aim for consistent \emph{model selection}, namely, determining exactly which variables are relevant and irrelevant.
 Though we do study the model selection problem, our priority is to demonstrate the power of tree based variable importance measures as interpretable, accurate, and efficient variable ranking tools.